 Variations on historic musical themes (e.g. Diabelli, Paganini or Gershwin variations) are typical examples of compositions where the original takes backstage to the variation.
 The starting theme is merely a pretext for a completely new work.
 It follows, therefore, that the creator of the variation is entitled to the full remuneration.
 For example: “Diabelli variations by Beethoven” etc.

-The arranger’s share in this type of work is 100% of the composer’s share.
+The arranger’s share in this type of work can be up to 100% of the composerʼs share.

 For further information on the protection period for works we refer you to the article “Erstmals seit 20 Jahren werden wieder Werke gemeinfrei” (article available in German, French and Italian, PDF) in the SUISAinfo edition.